What is Microtia?

 Microtia Diagnosis

-- If diagnosed with microtia, the doctor will order a CT scan.
-This will assist the doctor to see the middle and inner parts of the ear.
+• If diagnosed with microtia, the doctor will order a CT scan.
+This will help the doctor see the middle and inner parts of the ear, and is usually done when the child is a little older.

 This boy was treated for microtia at Cincinnati Children’s.
 Photos show before (left) and after ear reconstruction surgery.